-Medial Branch Block – Facet Blocks Injections in Dallas and Frisco, TX
+Medial Branch Block – Facet Blocks Injections in Mesquite and Frisco, TX

 Top Pain Management Clinic Offers Best Pain Relief Procedures.
 Contact Us for Best Medial Branch Block Costs in Texas.
 Call Us or Visit Us at a Location near You in Dallas and Frisco TX.

 Medial Branch Blocks are similar to facet injections; however instead of injecting into the joint, Dr Morchower blocks the tiny nerves that receive pain signals from the facet joints.
 These are called the medial branch nerves and they lie right next to the actual joints in the neck, thoracic back and low back.
 With X-ray guidance (Fluoroscopy), Dr Morchower is able to guide the needle to these nerve and put numbing medication on the nerve.
 This aids in diagnosing where your pain is coming from.

 Who are Good Candidates for Medial Branch Blocks?